jacksen30/100-Days-of-Code--2024/README.md

 4. Using ES6 syntax for importing and exporting components efficiently.

+## Day 2 - 19th October 2024

+### Study: React Fundamentals

+With just an hour to spare today, I continued with the Scrimba React course.
+I delved deeper into the advantages of using Vite-React over Create React App, which I’ve traditionally used.
+Additionally, I explored several React UI libraries like Material UI, Chakra UI, Ant Design, and Semantic UI React.
+I’m excited to try these libraries soon, as they could significantly speed up my development process, compared to my usual approach of building custom components from scratch.

+**Key areas of Focus / Learning / Revision:**

+1. The benefits of Vite-React over Create React App.
+2. An overview of popular React UI libraries.

 <!-- ## Day 1 - 18th June 2024

 ### Project: My Personal Portfolio Website